jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Yet, we are not solely biological creatures.
 Did the caveman start a fire with lasers from his eyes?
 Did explorers map the world by flying across oceans?
 No, we are not superheroes.
 Our race, sex, and genetics do not keep us warm or grow our food.

-So what does it mean to be human in the age of quickly advancing technology?
+So what does it mean to be human in the age of advancing technology?
 We are increasingly not just biological beings, but vessels for technological evolution - complex systems that can adapt, learn, and grow in ways that biology alone can't.
-And it's fostering our diversity of sizes, personalities, and abilities is allows us to operate entire technological ecosystems.
+And it's fostering our diversity of sizes, personalities, and abilities that allows us to operate entire technological ecosystems.

 We outrace Entropy by learning the language of our fate: the free and widespread creation, adoption, and replacement of technologies on the technological tree of life.
 Technological evolution has the exact requirements as the evolution powering everything from slime molds to blue whales.
 We need unfettered innovation to create a variety of new technological adaptions.
 Whichever adaptions most efficiently harness resources captures a niche and is rewarded with a job in life's holy war against Entropy.